 Through 2018, the Company completed 51 drill holes (over 10,860 m), making two new gold discoveries (Stallion Zone and Pony Spur); and expanding the oxide gold footprints of the property's Bowl Zone and the 1 km x 300 m Appaloosa Zone, both of which remain open for expansion in most directions.
-The exploration team also identified several never-before drilled targets including, "Mustang" (the now combined "Willow" and "Moleen" targets), "Palomino", and "Elliott Dome", each of which is expected to be followed-up with drilling in 2019.
+The exploration team also identified several never-before drilled targets including, "Mustang" (the now combined "Willow" and "Moleen" targets), "Palomino", and "Elliott Dome".
 All of the targets advanced to date are in the northern part of the property, with a significant area believed to be on-strike yet to be explored toward the south.